 - Experience the culture and business environment of the host country.

-If you are interested in joining our delegation, please complete the application form here Please note the deadline to apply has been extended to 10pm Monday 22nd September 2014.
+If you are interested in joining our delegation, please complete the application form here.
+The deadline to apply is 17 June 2016.

 We have tried to keep our costs at a minimum, but it has become necessary to require applicants to pay a non-refundable application fee to cover our administrative and logistical costs.
 An application is not valid without such payment.
 The fees for applications is GBP100.
 The fee is refundable only if an application is unsuccessful.